 You can also save the configuration as a calculated service metric and use it as any other metric in Dynatrace (for example, for alerting).

-The chart on the Exceptions overview page shows the top 15 dimensions (all other dimensions are aggregated into a single dimension) and the table beneath contains up to 85 more dimensions, bringing the total number of chartable dimensions to 100.
+The chart shows the top 15 dimensions (all other dimensions are aggregated into a single dimension) and the table beneath contains up to 85 more dimensions, bringing the total number of chartable dimensions to 100.
 The view instantly adapts to the changes you make in the Configure view pane.

 The Actions column of the table contains the filter button , which filters the view to the specified dimension, and the menu button , which provides quick access to further analysis options and the Exception details view.